 - Placed on an existing transport route

 Whichever best meets the child's needs and is cost effective to the Council.

 If a child has been placed at an independent out of county provision, transport support will be provided.
 You will be asked to transport your child and costs will be met.
 Please see the personal transport budget page for details on this.

 If you do not have access to a vehicle or are unable to provide transport, the Council will provide transport in the same process mentioned above.

 How to apply

-You can apply and pay for post-16 transport online for the academic year 2017/18.
-You can choose to pay termly.
+You can apply for post-16 SEND transport for the current academic year using our online application form.

 Making a payment for additional terms

-If you have already made a successful application, you can pay online for additional terms for the same academic year.
-You can choose to pay termly.
+If you have already made a successful application for the current academic year, you can pay online for additional terms.
+Please note this application is only for renewals during the same academic year.

 Email: [email protected]